gorelikov/micro-beer-hub/README.md

 If you want to simply load apps you could use `./cli attack PORT_TO_ATTACK`

 ## Step 1.1 (GraalVM)
+### Description
+Step with Spring Fu and Micronaut simple API projects built by GraalVM
 ### branch
 `try-graal`
 ### build